JeremiahAdebayo/Nightfall/README.md

 | zipper | 0.952 | 0.502 |
 | **Mean (15 categories)** | **0.938** | **0.651** |

 Reference: the original PatchCore paper (Roth et al., 2021) reports a mean image AUROC of ~0.991, mean pixel AUROC ~0.981, mean PRO ~0.935 (WideResNet50, 1% coreset).
-Per-category paper numbers are not reproduced above -- a clean, independently-verified primary-source breakdown wasn't available at write time, and fabricating numbers from a garbled secondary-source table would be worse than omitting them.
+Per-category paper numbers are not reproduced above.
 The ~5-point gap in mean image AUROC is a real, plausible-and-explainable delta for a hand-rolled reimplementation (different reweighting formula derivation, no calibrated static quantization, etc.), not evidence of a broken implementation -- the individual per-category numbers above track known category difficulty (grid, pill are hard categories in the literature; bottle, leather, tile are easy).

 **What the PRO column reveals that image AUROC hides**: several categories with strong image-level AUROC (cable 0.927, toothbrush 0.989, transistor 0.969) have notably weak PRO (0.497, 0.515, 0.502) -- meaning the model reliably flags *that* an image is defective but is comparatively weak at precisely localizing *where*.
 This is exactly why PRO is included alongside AUROC rather than relying on image-level AUROC alone.